This tasty slow cooker pepper steak cooks out to be packed with a ton of flavor and has simply amazing tender pieces of beef.

 - Cook on low for 6-8 hours or until beef is deliciously tender.

 - To thicken, mix the cornstarch and the water together until it forms a paste.
 Mix this into the slow cooker, cook for 15 minutes or until thickened.

 - Between the beef bouillon and the soy sauce, you should have more than enough salt in this dish.
 With that said you might find the need to adjust the seasoning at the end of cooking.

 - As with any beef dish for the slow cooker I highly recommend using a tough cut of meat for the best results as we will be cooking it for a long time.

 - If you like your bell peppers to be slightly crisp, then don’t add them at the start of cooking.
 At about, the 4-5 hour mark should be an excellent time to add them.

 - Browning the meat can be skipped if you’re running low on time or you don’t have access to anything that you can use to brown meat. (eg. a usable stove)

 One thing you might be wondering is what the nutritional information of this tasty slow cooker pepper steak recipe is.
 If this is the case, then you can find all the information you need right below.

 Please keep in mind this information is estimated and doesn’t take into account any extras such as rice.

-I really hope that you like my recipe for slow cooker pepper steak.
-If you have some feedback, tips, variations or anything else that you would like to say then please feel free to leave a comment at the bottom of this page.
+I really that you like my recipe for slow cooker pepper steak.
+If you have some feedback, tips, variations or anything else that you would like to say, then please feel free to leave a comment at the bottom of this page.